-In vivo tests conducted either before the implementation date of Regulation (GB/NI)1107/2009 or before alternative OECD Test Guidelines were adopted may be submitted, subject to the requirements of Article 62 regarding data sharing and duplicate testing.
+In vivo tests conducted either before the implementation date of Regulation (EC) 1107/2009 or before alternative OECD Test Guidelines were adopted may be submitted, subject to the requirements of Article 62 regarding data sharing and duplicate testing.

 More detailed information on submitting vertebrate studies is given in the HSE CRD Pesticides Applicant Guide.